 Why did that attempt fail? ___________________________________________________

-Strive to learn from people who have had success.
+Strive to learn from people who have had success in a weight loss program.
 We will follow several people to see how they did it – Ty, Sue, Tom, Joy and TJ Sue is rebel.
 TJ has hit rock bottom.
 Tom gets bored easily.

 Sue is struggling to believe what her new friends at weightwatchers are telling her about the destruction overdoing it brings.
 But she is still paying off another doctor bill.
 So she said to herself twice today: sugar and doughnuts have caused me destruction, they have in the past and they will in the future (unless I quit).

 Tom gets bored easily (which leads him right to food) so he wrote down what he planned to do today (instead of hitting Taco Bell).

 TJ hit rock bottom so hard that he will do anything to avoid falling back.
 He printed out the following strategy: